tenstorrent/tt-metal/INSTALLING.md

 These instructions will guide you through the installation of Tenstorrent system tools and drivers, followed by the installation of TT-Metalium and TT-NN.

-> [!IMPORTANT]
->
-> If you are using a release version of this software, please check the installation instructions packaged with that version.
-You can find them in either the release assets for that version, or in the source files for that version tag.

 ---

 ## Installation Steps